 DP for parents

-The Diploma Programme (DP) is a two-year international education programme that prepares students age 16–19 years for success going into, and throughout, university.
+The IB Diploma Programme (DP) is a two-year international education programme that prepares students age 16–19 years for success going into, and throughout, university.
 The DP offers a holistic approach to teaching and learning with a keen focus on developing intercultural awareness.
 Students learn to explore and understand the world around them through inquiry, critical thinking and open-mindedness.

 Why the DP?